hazelcast/hazelcast-csharp-client/README.md

 The Hazelcast .NET solution is Open Source, released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), and welcomes contributions.
 The project lives here on [GitHub](https://github.com/hazelcast/hazelcast-csharp-client), where you can obtain the source code, report issues, and interract with the community.
 Contributions are welcome!

+## Extension Packages
+In addition to the core `Hazelcast.Net` client package, there are several extension packages that provide additional functionality.
+These include:

+- `Hazelcast.Net.DependencyInjection`: Provides integration with Microsoft's Dependency Injection framework which is also used with ASP.NET.
+- `Hazelcast.Net.Caching`: Adds caching capabilities to the Hazelcast .NET client by implementing `IDistributedCache`.
+- `Hazelcast.Net.Linq.Async`: Enables LINQ support for asynchronous map querying with Hazelcast.

 ## Versions

 Browse to [this page](http://hazelcast.github.io/hazelcast-csharp-client/versions.html) for details about versions.